Best of Bordeaux

 Next to Paris, Bordeaux is my favorite French city (so far).
 We’ve visited twice for extended stays and have tried to go off the beaten path to find special little places that aren’t necessarily in the guidebooks.
-Here are some recommendations for where to eat, drink, and shop in the wine capital of the world plus a few
+Here are some recommendations for where to eat, drink, and shop in the wine capital of the world, plus a few things you must do in the wine capital of the world.

 Restaurants

 Symbiose — The first time we went to Symbiose, we had dinner with Björk.
 Ok, not really, but the Icelandic pop star was sitting next to us with a cool rocker guy.
 “She looks so much like Björk,” Jason and I kept saying to each other.
-After a bit of sleuthing, we found out that she was performing that week in Bordeaux, and was at the table across from us.
+After a bit of sleuthing, we found out that she was performing that week in Bordeaux and was at the table across from us.
 Besides a celeb sighting, this little restaurant punches above its weight when it comes to food.
+Offerings include small plates like Asian-inspired duck a l’orange and roasted scallops with Jerusalem artichoke cream.
 I also love the atmosphere; it’s hidden behind the wine bar so that from the entrance, you don’t even know it’s there.

 Chez Dupont — A classic spot in the Chartrons district for typical French fare like steak frites, duck, and oysters.
 The front room has the best ambiance, so request it when you book.
 You can also rent one of 10 guest rooms from this industrious restaurant group.